 Now that you have a bit of background into keywords, it's time to delve into some of the best free tools that are available for finding them.
 For each, we will have an overall description of the tool, a list of features, as well as the drawbacks.

 While these 4 areas of keyword research are critical, they are not enough.
-It's a good idea to combine Wordze with one or two other keyword tools if you want to do in-depth keyword research that will give your content an edge.
+It's a good idea to combine Wordze with one or two other SEO tools if you want to do in-depth keyword research that will give your content an edge.

 - WordRank – This feature allows you to analyze keywords so that you can see how competitive they are.
 It's basically a rank tracker.

 - Wordze Digger – The Digger feature searches through thousands of web pages to give you keyword suggestions.
 If you run a single keyword through Digger you'll end up with hundreds of pages of results.
 You can use it to go broad and deep.